jowie1508/46755_REM/README.md

     pip install -r requirements.txt

 Note: This project uses gurobipy, which requires a valid Gurobi installation and license.
 Alternatively the highs solver can be used.

+## Documentation and Explanations

+Each task contains a seperate README and each python script contains documented code, trying to make reading it easy and accessible.
+As for the interpretation of the results, please refer to the written report.